awsdocs/amazon-ecs-developer-guide/doc_source/create-blue-green.md

    }
    ```

-## Step 5: Create and Monitor an AWS CodeDeploy Deployment<a name="create-blue-green-verify"></a>
+## Step 5: Create and Monitor an CodeDeploy Deployment<a name="create-blue-green-verify"></a>

-Use the following steps to create and upload an application specification file \(AppSpec file\) and an AWS CodeDeploy deployment\.
+Use the following steps to create and upload an application specification file \(AppSpec file\) and an CodeDeploy deployment\.

-**To create and monitor an AWS CodeDeploy deployment**
+**To create and monitor an CodeDeploy deployment**

 1. Create and upload an AppSpec file using the following steps\.

-   1. Create a file named `appspec.yaml` with the contents of the AWS CodeDeploy deployment group\.
+   1. Create a file named `appspec.yaml` with the contents of the CodeDeploy deployment group\.
 This example uses the resources that you created earlier in the tutorial\.

       ```
       version: 0.0